Trump indicted: What to know about the documents case and what's next

 In all, roughly 300 documents with classification markings - including some at the top secret level - have been recovered from Trump since he left office in January 2021.

-An indictment is the formal charge brought against someone after a grand jury — which is made up of members of the community — votes and enough members agree there's sufficient evidence to charge someone with a crime.

-The indictment against Trump remains sealed.
-But once the document is made public, it will lay out the crime or crimes that Trump is accused of committing.
-Sometimes indictments include a lengthy narrative with lots of details about the allegations, while others are more basic and just outline the charges a defendant is facing.

-Didn't Biden and former vice president Mile Pence have classified documents too?
+Didn’t Biden and Former Vice President Mike Pence also have classified documents?

-Yes, but the circumstances of their cases are vastly different from the situation involving Trump.
+Yes, but the circumstances of their cases are vastly different from those involving Trump.

 After classified documents were found at Biden's think tank and Pence's Indiana home, their lawyers notified authorities and quickly arranged for them to be handed over.
 They also authorised other searches by federal authorities to search for additional documents.